haihala/Bevy-integration-testing-toolkit/README.md

   - CI may run at a different, usually lower framerate
 - Ironically, the framwork isn't that well tested as of yet.
 It's possible that it may not work on your system.
   If you have any issues, please open an issue on github.
+- Bevy stores mouse position in the window.
+This means that any tests that care about mouse movements will likely not work in headless mode.

 Recommendations: